Training on our shells takes the form of an orientation which takes about 2 1/2 hours. Request Training Here

 Protect the Skeg

-The skeg is a particularly precarious part of your shell.
+The skeg is a particularly vulnerable part of a shell.
 It is highly susceptible to getting caught or knocked, which can cause expensive damage to the boat.
 Remember the skeg as you wheel the Liteboats down the dock.
 Don’t lift the bow too high.
 Remember the skeg when you place a boat ready for launch.
 Leave the skeg dangling over the end of the dock.

 Preparing to Launch